NativeScript/docs-v7/ApiReference/ui/enums/README.md

 [DeviceType](../../ui/enums/DeviceType/) | Describes the type of a device [UpdateTextTrigger](../../ui/enums/UpdateTextTrigger/) | Represents an enumeration specifying when the text property of an EditableTextBase will be updated.
 [Accuracy](../../ui/enums/Accuracy/) | Specifies common accuracy values.
+[Dock](../../ui/enums/Dock/) | Specifies the Dock position of a child element that is inside a DockLayout.